 Split-Funded Defined Benefit Plans

 A defined benefit plan is a type of Qualified Retirement Plan in which a portion (at least 50%) of the annual contribution to the plan is allocated towards traditional investments, while the remaining portion (<50%) is allocated towards the purchase of a life insurance policy.
 The cash value portion of the life insurance, together with the other investments in the plan, provides the funding for the future retirement income distributions.
-Contributions to Split-Funded Defined Benefit retirement plans are tax-deductible to the employer, and investment returns accumulate on a tax-deferred basis.
+Contributions to Split-Funded Defined Benefit retirement plans are generally tax-deductible to the employer, and investment returns accumulate on a tax-deferred basis.
 These plans can generate very large tax deductions and offer safe, predictible growth of assets for future retirement needs.

 A Buy/Sell plan, is a legally binding agreement whereby business owners enter into an agreement to purchase the business interest of a deceased owner, often at a pre-determined price.
 In order to provide for the delivery of funds for the purchase of a decedents shares, the business will often purchase life insurance policies.
 Alternatively, the business owners may purchase the policies themselves, with each business owner acting as policy owner and beneficiary, on the lives of each of the other owners.
 Life insurance may also be utilized as part of a business succession plan, to help deliver the cash needed to allow successful business owners to transition their company at some time in the future.